-Regular part-time employees may use any paid time off available to them in order to be paid for a sick day.
+Regular part-time Employees may use any paid time off available to them in order to be paid for a sick day.

-E. Regular part-time Employees shall be covered by all applicable and relevant provisions of this contract as modified by specific provisions in the individual applicable Articles.
-The Union and the Company mutually agree that the following Articles specifically are not applicable to regular part-time Employees:

-- ARTICLE VI Section H (Retraining Allowance and Outplacement Services) - ARTICLE XIV (Maternity and Paternity Leave), except for the applicable provisions of Section B. - ARTICLE XVII (Disability Pay and Sick Leave), except for the applicable provisions of Section I

-F. Temporary Employees and part-time Employees not qualifying as regular part-time Employees shall not be covered by the following Articles:

-- ARTICLE VI Section H (Retraining Allowance and Outplacement Services) - ARTICLE VIII (Holidays) - ARTICLE IX (Vacations) - ARTICLE XII (Health Insurance and Benefits) - ARTICLE XIV (Maternity and Paternity Leave) - ARTICLE XVII (Disability Pay and Sick Leave), except for the applicable provisions of Section I
+- E. Regular part-time Employees shall be covered by all applicable and relevant provisions of this contract as modified by specific provisions in the individual applicable Articles.
+The Union and the Company mutually agree that the following Articles specifically are not applicable to regular part-time Employees: - ARTICLE VI Section H (Retraining Allowance and Outplacement Services) - ARTICLE XIV (Maternity and Paternity Leave), except for the applicable provisions of Section B. - F. Covered Temporary Employees and part-time Employees not qualifying as regular part-time Employees shall not be covered by the following Articles: - ARTICLE VI Section H (Retraining Allowance and Outplacement Services) - ARTICLE VIII (Holidays) - ARTICLE IX (Vacations) - ARTICLE XII (Health Insurance and Benefits) - ARTICLE XIV (Maternity and Paternity Leave) - ARTICLE XVII (Disability Pay and Sick Leave), except for the applicable provisions of Section I - G. The Company retains the right to engage third-party vendors or consultants to perform work on behalf of the Company on a temporary or permanent basis.
+Employees of such vendors or consultants ("Contractor Staff") may perform work on the Company's premises and may perform work similar to work performed by members of the bargaining unit.

-G. The Company from time to time retains the temporary services of Employees of third parties on a contract basis.
-Such temporary services are retained in order, among other things, to fill job vacancies pending the hiring of full-time, or regular part-time Employees.
-Without limiting in any manner the right of the Company to retain the contract services of Employees of third parties for any reason (whether on a temporary or permanent basis or otherwise), the Company will advise the Union of those cases, if any, where a job vacancy is filled by such a third party Employee for more than twelve (12) months.
+H. Temporary Employees

+- 1. The Company from time to time retains temporary services through third-party staffing agencies ("temporary employees").
+Such temporary services are retained in order, among other things, to fill job vacancies pending the hiring of full-time, or regular part-time Employees or to staff short-term projects or to provide specific expertise.
+For purposes of clarification, the definition of "temporary employees" does not include Covered Temporary Employees, Contractor Staff or freelancers.
+No temporary employee will work for the Company for more than 12 months.
+After 12 months, such temporary employees will be treated the same as Covered Temporary Employees, except that a temporary employee's work tenure may be extended by the Company for a period not more than six additional months for temporary employees who are working on projects that extend beyond 12 months, and for temporary employees who are filling in for regular Employees who are on leave, but not for more than an additional 6 months. - 2.
+Individuals engaged as temporary employees more than six months prior to November 17, 2019 will be subject to the terms of this paragraph H as of May 17, 2020 (e.g., a temporary employee engaged in February 2019 must be converted to a Covered Temporary Employee on or before May 17, 2020, unless the temporary assignment as been extended for a maximum of another six months). - 3.
+The Company will provide the Union each month with a list of temporary employees.
+This list will include (1) the name of the temporary employee; (2) the name of the third-party agency providing the temporary employee; (3) the Business Unit in which the temporary employee is providing services; (4) the name of the Dow Jones manager associated with the worker; (5) the date of engagement; and (6) the date when the Company expects that the assignment will terminate.